lfe/lfe/README.markdown

 Added unicode types to binaries: utf-8, utf-16 and utf-32.

 Shell and compiler now print error data in LFE instead of vanilla.
-Shell error reporting still pretty basic, not as "beautiful" as vanilla.
+Shell error reporting is still pretty basic, not as "beautiful" as vanilla.

 Cleaned up i/o functions and added formatted output function.
-Still use vanilla command characters.
+It still uses vanilla command characters.

 All i/o goes through the module ```lfe_io````.
 The functions which return the corresponding printable string end in 1.
 So ```lfe_io:format``` prints